 The building itself has a fascinating history, like many religious buildings in the area of the world.
 The original structure of the Seville cathedral was first a mosque that was built during the Moorish occupation of Spain in the 12th century.
 After the Reconquista, however, the mosque was turned into a church and it has been this way ever since.

 There are still some remnants of the cathedral’s Muslim roots, however, most notably in its Giralda, or bell tower.
-This iconic structure of the Catedral de Sevilla was once a minaret on the original mosque before height and bells were added to it.
+This iconic structure of the Cathedral de Sevilla was once a minaret on the original mosque before height and bells were added to it.

 The Seville Cathedral is also famous for having the remains of Christopher Columbus, although it heavily debated if it is actually him.

 Adult entry into the Catedral de Sevilla is €9.
 It is worth noting that entry queues can be extremely long, so if you want to avoid waiting in line, you have a few options.